 Montrose School opened in September of 1954 to serve the growing River Heights community.
 Approximately 475 students attended that year with class sizes averaging 30+ students.
 Mr. V. Dotten was the first principal of the school.
 The original building survived 46 years.
-In the spring of 2000 students traded their old school for a brand new one designed by MCM Architects Inc. under the careful watch of the principal, Ms. V. Eliasson.
-The school community, led by Ms M. Popien, designed and created beautiful English style gardens with grants and donations in excess of $100,000.
-Montrose has been a model for other school’s architecture; it is still recognized for its stunning beauty, functionality and award winning gardens.
+In the spring of 2000 students traded their old school for a brand new one designed by MCM Architects Inc. Montrose has been a model for other school’s architecture; it is still recognized for its stunning beauty and functionality.

 Montrose has been the home to creative and innovative education for close to three decades, housing the Alternative and now the Multi-age programming.
 The school has always enjoyed the support of a nurturing and active community of parents and volunteers.

 Montrose School is an active, vibrant learning community.
 We are unique in our philosophy and structure in that all grade one to six classrooms are Multi-age settings.
 Students stay in the same class for two years and receive an excellent education from dedicated teachers who use strategies consistent with the school’s multi-age model and the provincial curriculum.